etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

 To me, the most important qualities of code is to be clean and as Pythonic as circumstances permit.

-Clean code tends to be well-structured where logically distinct parts are isolated from each other via clearly visible boundaries.
+Clean code tends to be well-structured, where logically distinct parts are isolated from each other via clearly visible boundaries.
 Ideally, each part is specialized on solving a single problem.
 As Zen of Python puts it: "If the implementation is easy to explain, it may be